 Power For Ugandan Women Entrepreneurs

-The POWER (Providing Opportunities for Women in Entrepreneurship and Reproductive Health) Pilot Project is a joint initiative funded by Deutsche Stiftung Weltbevölkerung (DSW) and led by Action 4 Health Uganda (A4HU) for women entrepreneurs and business leaders who are addressing Sexual and Reproductive Health and Rights (SRHR) and Family Planning (FP) challenges in Uganda.
+The POWER (Providing Opportunities for Women in Entrepreneurship and Reproductive Health) began in 2022 as a pilot project and joint initiative funded by Deutsche Stiftung Weltbevölkerung (DSW) and led by Action 4 Health Uganda (A4HU) for women entrepreneurs and business leaders addressing Sexual and Reproductive Health and Rights (SRHR) and Family Planning (FP) challenges in Uganda.
+Other partners have since come on board to scale up the program to more cohorts of young women in health innovators.

-The POWER project started in 2022 with a nine-month pilot that provided capacity development, and mentoring for twelve women entrepreneurs aged 18-30 towards developing sustainable businesses in SRHR/FP.
+The POWER project started in 2022 with a nine-month pilot that provided capacity development and mentoring for twelve women entrepreneurs aged 18-30 to develop sustainable businesses in SRHR/FP.

-The Pilot project, which commenced in June 2022 to February 2023, was scaled up for the second cohort of 20 young women entrepreneurs in September 2024.
+The Pilot project, which commenced in June 2022 and ended in February 2023, was scaled up for the second cohort of 20 young women entrepreneurs in September 2024.
+Of these, 15 graduated.
+In March 2025, a third cohort was welcomed onto the accelerator program in partnership with Makerere University School of Public Health and through the Social Innovation in Health Initiative (SIHI)-funded by the Swedish International Development Agency (SIDA).

 The women entrepreneurs are linked to a mentorship program, an alumni network created by the first cohort, local business networks, academic institutions, the public sector, and international networks to ensure access to ongoing information and services to help expand their enterprises.